pokt-foundation/portal-db/README.md

 Used to interact with the Postgres database; provides a struct that satisfies the Driver interface.

-## Repository
+## Types

-Contains the structs and methods used across the Portal backend Go repos.
+Contains the structs and the associated methods used across the Portal backend Go repos.

 # Development